Surviving infidelity is not easy.

 This is a guide to survive infidelity as a couple and to build a stronger relationship together.
-It’s not to move on by yourself or detach yourself from your partner.
+Or, at last, to give it your best shot.

 - 2. Don’t Give up right away!